 Besides, any gift received adds it up to Karmic Balance.
-Higher the Karmic Balance more will be the number of births he requires to set off.
+The higher the Karmic Balance more will be the number of births he requires to set off.

 If one has the tendency to possess things in excess of his requirements, he starts to compare what he has with others.
-It makes him jealousy or pride.
+It makes him jealous or proud.
 In either case, he will be subject to a negative chain of modifications in his Chitta which is detrimental to yoga.

 Any material thing in excess of requirement makes the yogi attached to it.
 Any attachment is an obstacle to yoga.

 A yogi should practice Aparigraha failing which he could not succeed in his yoga.
-Yoga-Sutra of Patanjali verse 1.12 states that controlling of thought waves can be done by practice and dispassion.
+Yoga-Sutra of Patanjali verse 1.12 states that a yogi can control thought waves by practice and dispassion.

 Verse 1.15 defines dispassion as ‘if the mind loses the desire even for the material objects seen or objects described in scriptures and tradition, it attains utter desirelessness which is called dispassion.
 In other words, if someone loses even the desire for spiritual progress, he attained success in desirelessness and it is called dispassion or non-attachment.’

 Verse 1.16 says ‘if one could show indifference towards the subtle aspects or qualities of the objects by the knowledge of Self, he has supreme non-attachment.’

 yogī yuñjīta satatam ātmānaḿ rahasi sthitaḥ ekākī yata-cittātmā nirāśīr aparigrahaḥ - Bhagavad Gita Verse 6.10